pallets/werkzeug/docs/tutorial.rst

 :exc:`~exceptions.HTTPException`::

     try:
-        # this stays the same
+        ... # this stays the same
-        pass
     except NotFound, e:
         response = views.not_found(request)
         response.status_code = 404
     except HTTPException, e:
-        # this stays the same
+        ... # this stays the same
-        pass

 Now add a template ``templates/not_found.html`` and you're done: